t596502/koestlich/docs/advanced.md

 ## Precision

-The unit for expressing sizes in 2D layouts often correspond to pixels.
-However, in 3D layouts no such uniform unit exists.
-For use-cases light WebXR, 1 unit should correspond to 1 meter.
-However, in other use-cases another unit is more reasonable.
-To support different units, we provide the `precision` parameter on the root component.
-The default precision is `0.001` and expresses the smallest possible difference between two values.
+The unit for expressing sizes in 2D layouts often corresponds to pixels.
+However, in 3D layouts, no such uniform unit exists.
+For use cases like WebXR, 1 unit should correspond to 1 meter.
+However, in other use cases, another unit is more reasonable.
+We provide the `precision` parameter on the root component to support different units.
+The default precision is `0.001`.
+The precision expresses the smallest possible difference between two values.
 The precision also influences the z-offset between nested components.
-If z-fighting occurs the precision should be increased.
+If z-fighting occurs, the precision should be increased.

 ## Classes and DefaultStyleProvider

-**Koestlich** implements supports for classes and inherited property values.
+**Koestlich** implements support for classes and inherited property values.
 The following code shows how classes and the `DefaultStyleProvider` can reduce style descriptions.
 In the following example, one `DefaultStyleProvider` sets the `borderRadius` to `0.1` for all `Containers`.
 The `borderRadius` style is inherited and extended with `margin = 0.1` from a second `DefaultStyleProvider`.
-The constant `blue` acts as a css class and assigns the `backgroundColor` to two components.
+The constant `blue` acts as a CSS class and assigns the `backgroundColor` to two components.

 [CodeSandbox](https://codesandbox.io/s/koestlich-classes-defaults-85cdb6?file=/src/app.tsx)